DeviceLink profiles offer some advantages in comparison to device profiles:

 Preserve Black: Linearizes the black value of the source profile and retains the black channel.

 Save Ink: Replaces CMY colors by black to save CMY inks.
 This setting is only available with a SaveInk license.

-Preserve 0% Black: Is available when the mode Preserve Separation has been selected.
-It prevents the generation of a black channel in source colors without black.
+Preserve 0% Black: Is available when selecting one of the Black Generation modes Target Profile with ColorLogic Gamut Mapping, GCR, UCR, Preserve Separation or Save Ink.
+It prevents the generation of black in separations for source colors without black.
 This is important for some overprint applications.

 Enhance Shadows: Is also only available when the mode Preserve Separation has been selected.
 Prevents detail losses in dark colors and weak shadows.

 GCR Amount: Defines the amount of CMY that is replaced by black.
 At 0 only a low GCR amount is used which mainly impacts the shadows whereas at 100 a very strong GCR is used which affects the shadows and the highlights.

 Black Start: Defines the starting point for the black generation.
 Black will be used if the minimum amount of C, M, Y exceeds this limit.